Pushpa-2-Cast-Salary/.github/profile/README.md

 ## Comparative Analysis with Industry Peers

-Allu Arjun's ₹300 crore paycheck is monumental, it's noteworthy that other Indian actors have also commanded substantial fees.
+Allu Arjun's paycheck is monumental, it's noteworthy that other Indian actors have also commanded substantial fees.
 For instance, **Shah Rukh Khan** reportedly earned over ₹350 crore for his role in "Pathaan," primarily through a profit-sharing agreement.

 ## Conclusion